 Our GPR surveys provide a fast and efficient NDT means of surveying large or small areas of concrete floor slab.
 They can determine construction detail and help identify possible defects.
 Suitable for warehouses, offices, car parks, etc.

-A GPR floor slab survey may be required for several reasons:
+A GPR floor slab survey may be used to:

 - Determine construction detail.